Russia challenges U.S. at WTO over sanctions - PM Medvedev

 In particular, it accuses Russia of backing armed separatists fighting the government in eastern Ukraine.

-A spokesman for the U.S. Trade Representative said the United States took its obligations under the WTO very seriously.

-"Prior to instituting the sanctions against the Russian Federation, the United States carefully considered their consistency with WTO rules,” he said.

-But Medvedev said the sanctions violated WTO rules, arguing that banning service providers from another country constituted an infringement of the 'most favoured nation' status that WTO members accord each other.
+"These kind of sanctions do indeed violate WTO rules," Medvedev said, arguing that banning service providers from another country constituted an infringement of the 'most favoured nation' status that WTO members accord each other.

 Although it joined the WTO less than two years ago, Russia has already become embroiled in trade disputes with the European Union and Japan.
 A flurry of Russian threats and warnings suggest that more cases could soon follow.